-How to Generate Amazon Deep Links to Open the App from Paid Search Advertising Campaigns
+How to Generate Amazon Mobile App URLs for PPC Campaigns to Open the App

 You: an Amazon seller or influencer with a store or shop who’s invested in a PPC campaign with hopes of driving traffic to your product listings or your storefront in order to drive sales.